ir-engine/developer-docs/docs/developer/typescript/02_hello_world/04_component.md

 | `onInit`     | Defines the default state of the component (initialized as `false`). |

 The `name` and `jsonID` follow a specific convention, which will be explained in a later guide.

-Right now, this component **does nothing on its own**.
-You will connect it to your system in the next step.

 ***